 Study area:

-The South Indian Iron Age- megalithic period sites dates back to 800 BCE to 200 BCE, one among seven wonders of Karnataka, Hirebenakal Dolmens, “Moryar Gudda” is situated in the Koppal district of Kalyana Karnataka region in Karnataka, the largest necropolis among 2000-old megalithic sites present in South India, various different structures of prehistoric manmade megalithic funerary monuments carved in stone can be observed here Kathleen D. Morrison et al. (2016) (Fig. 1).
+The South Indian Iron Age- megalithic period sites dates back to 800 BCE to 200 BCE, one among seven wonders of Karnataka, Hirebenakal Dolmens, “Mouryara Gudda” is situated in the Koppal district of Kalyana Karnataka region in Karnataka, the largest necropolis among 2000-old megalithic sites present in South India, various different structures of prehistoric manmade megalithic funerary monuments carved in stone can be observed here Morrison et al. (2016) (Fig. 1).

 Survey, Collection, and Identification:

 Field surveys were carried out during 2020 to 2023 to study the floristic diversity of the megalithic site.
-Twigs with inflorescence were collected, pressed, dried and poisoned with 0.2 % Mercuric Chloride solution, herbarium was prepared by following the standard herbarium method suggested by Jain, S.K. and R. R. Rao (1977).
-Plant species were identified using Flora of Madras by Gamble (1918-35), flora of Eastern Karnataka by Singh, N.P. and Roa, M.A.
-(1988), flora of Hassan district by Saldanha, C.J.
-Nicolson, D.H.
-(1976), flora of Karnataka by Saldanha CJ.
-(1984-1996). and plants names are checked for their synonyms IPNI & POWO.
+Twigs with inflorescence were collected, pressed, dried and poisoned with 0.2 % Mercuric Chloride solution, herbarium was prepared by following the standard herbarium method suggested by Jain and Rao (1977).
+Plant species were identified using Flora of Madras by Gamble (1918-35), Flora of Eastern Karnataka by Singh (1988), Flora of Hassan district by Saldanhaand Nicolson (1976), Flora of Karnataka by Saldanha (1984-1996) and the plants names were checked for their synonyms in IPNI & POWO.

 Figure 1.
-A. Map of Megalithic site, Hirebenakal, Koppal
+Map of Megalithic site, Hirebenakal, Koppal

 3. Result and discussion:

 The megalithic region comprising predominantly thorny and hardwood species.
-The comprehensive and unified account on vegetation of this region includes documentation total 122 plant species belongs to 107 genera 45 family of plant species.
+The comprehensive and unified account on vegetation of this region includes documentation of a total 122 plant species belongs to 107 genera 45 families.

-Among the collected plant species dominant are Fabaceae with 18 species (16.21%) followed by Apocynaceae 10 (9%) & Amaranthaceae 9 (8.1%) followed by Malvaceae with 7 species (6.3%) and Asteraceae 5 (4.5%) (Fig. 2).
-Among habit herb stands first with 63 species (56.75%) followed by shrub 43 (38.73%), tree 10 (9%), and climber 5 (4.5%) (Fig. 3).
-Perennials are more with 91 species (81.98%) than Annual 29 ( 26.12%) (Fig. 4).
+Among the recorded plant species, Fabaceae are the dominant with 18 species (16.21%) followed by Apocynaceae 10 (9%) & Amaranthaceae 9 (8.1%) followed by Malvaceae with 7 species (6.3%) and Asteraceae 5 (4.5%) (Fig. 2).
+Among the habits, herbs stands first with 63 species (56.75%) followed by shrubs 43 (38.73%), trees 10 (9%), and climbers 5 (4.5%) (Fig. 3).
+Perennials are more with 91 species (81.98%) than annuals 29 ( 26.12%) (Fig. 4).

 Pteridophytes like Selaginella bryopteris (L.) Baker.
 A treasure of medicinal properties is present abundantly in the area.
 Actiniopteris radiata usually found under stone crevices, aquatic plants like Nymphoides indica (L.) Kuntze., Pistia stratiotis L., and Typha domingensis pers. were abundant in pond near large number of stone buildings at the peak of Morera gudda, which are creating botanical interest about this sites (Fig. 5).